When Your Child Has a Food Allergy: Tree Nut

 U.S. manufacturers of packaged food items must state clearly on the label if the item contains tree nuts.

 Always read the entire ingredient label to look for tree nuts.
-These ingredients may be within the list of the ingredients.
+These ingredients may be within the list of ingredients.
 Or tree nuts could be listed in a “contains" statement under the list of ingredients.
 Labels may say "tree nut" and should list the specific nut.

 Foods your child can safely eat may come in contact with nuts during processing.
 This happens most often with cookies, candy, ice cream, and dried soup mixes.
 Some children are more sensitive to tree nuts than others.
 Ask your child's healthcare provider about foods that carry these warnings: